MousaMohammed/NLP_summarization/README.md

 The output summaries for DUC 2004 corpus are located in "testing_classifier_4_0_DUC2004_balanced.rar" folder, these output summaries were used for java library, pyrouge and easy-rouge libraries, "summaries_cl4_for_ROUGE_pltrdy_DUC2001_pyrouge.zip" folder contains the output summaries for rouge library.

-Finally, the output summaries for DUC 2002 using an unsupervised approach are located in "experiments_DUC2002_unsup.zip" folder, these output summaries were used for java library, pyrouge and easy-rouge libraries, "summaries_for_ROUGE_pltrdy_A_DUC2002.rar" and "summaries_for_ROUGE_pltrdy_B_DUC2002.rar" folders contain the output summaries for rouge library.
+Finally, the output summaries for DUC 2002 using an unsupervised approach are located in "experiments_DUC2002_unsup.zip" folder, these output summaries were used for java library and (the finally results are in the "java_library_DUC2002_unsupervised.xlsx" and each output file (.csv) are located in "evaluation30_duc2002_unsupervised_java_library.rar"), pyrouge and easy-rouge libraries, "summaries_for_ROUGE_pltrdy_A_DUC2002.rar" and "summaries_for_ROUGE_pltrdy_B_DUC2002.rar" folders contain the output summaries for rouge library.
 In this particular case, the unsupervised approach has a code segment which depends of randomness, so I ran the experiment 30 times and the output was the average result of the 30 experiments.

+"DUC2001_supervised_pyrouge", "DUC2002_supervised", "DUC2004_supervised_pyrouge", "DUC2001_supervised_easy_rouge" folders have the trained model for each experiment using the supervised approach.

+"DUC2002_unsupervised_A.rar" and "DUC2002_unsupervised_B.rar" folders have the gold standards of DUC 2002 unsupervised experiments.

 "duc2001_r1_a_supervised_pyrouge.csv", "duc2001_r1_b_supervised_pyrouge.csv", "duc2001_r2_a_supervised_pyrouge.csv", "duc2001_r2_b_supervised_pyrouge.csv" files contain the ROUGE metric of java library for DUC 2001 labeled with pyrouge library.